 Can HIV Pass Through a Condom?

-The real question is usually not “can HIV seep through a normal intact condom?”
-It is whether there was a genuine failure event such as breakage, slippage, tearing, incomplete coverage, or removal during penetration.
+The real question is not whether HIV can seep through a normal intact condom.
+The real question is whether there was actual condom failure: breakage, slippage, late application, early removal, incomplete coverage, or unprotected contact with semen, vaginal fluid, rectal fluid, or blood.

 How condoms protect against HIV